marklogic/marklogic-python-client/docs/managing-documents/reading.md

 ## Setup for examples

-The examples below all assume that you have created a new MarkLogic user named "python-user" as described in the [Getting Started](getting-started.md) guide.
+The examples below all assume that you have created a new MarkLogic user named "python-user" as described in the [setup guide](/setup).
 To run these examples, please run the following script first, which will create a `Client` instance that interacts with the out-of-the-box "Documents" database in MarkLogic:

 ```
 from marklogic import Client
 from marklogic.documents import Document, DefaultMetadata